speechbrain/speechbrain/recipes/MOABB/README.md

 By following these steps, you can ensure that MNE uses the specified folder for configuration and data storage.

+## Training Strategies
+EEG recordings involve recording brain activity from a subject using multiple EEG sensors placed on their head, resulting in a multi-channel signal (one for each sensor).
+These recordings can be performed while the subject is engaged in specific tasks, such as motor imagery, where they are asked to think about a particular movement.

+One of the distinctive features of EEG tasks compared to other popular machine learning tasks, such as speech processing or computer vision, is the relatively low amount of data available for each subject.
+Additionally, due to the cost of recording brain activity, the number of subjects is not extensive.

+Normally, two common strategies are used during the training phase: Leave-One-Session-Out and Leave-One-Subject-Out cross-validation.

+* **Leave-One-Session-Out**:
+  For each subject, we reserve one session as a test set and use the remaining sessions for training neural networks.
+We thus train different neural networks, each excluding a different session.
+We repeat this process for all subjects and then average the performance to asses the final performance of our models.

+* **Leave-One-Subject-Out**:
+  In this challenging condition, we reserve one subject as the test set while training using the data from all the other subjects.
+This approach is challenging because each subject has a unique brain activity pattern, making it difficult to successfully leverage data from other subjects at the time of writing.

 ## ▶️ Quickstart

 Before running an experiment, ensure that you have installed the extra dependencies listed in the `extra_requirements.txt` file.